-Law enforcement officers typically come in contact with impaired drivers through a lawful traffic stop.
-Officers are also called to the scene of a traffic collision and conduct roadside checks randomly at various times during the year (e.g., Christmas and New Year).
-In coming into contact with a driver suspected of having alcohol or drugs in their body, police officers may do a number of things depending on the circumstances: demand a preliminary breath sample, conduct a standardized field sobriety test (SFST), or collect a sample of oral fluid using ADSE.
-If the officer has reasonable grounds to believe that the operator of the vehicle has committed an offence, the person can be immediately arrested and required to provide a blood sample or submit to a DRE, or imposed an administrative penalty (e.g. fine or license suspension) under the relevant provincial/territorial legislation.
+Law enforcement officers typically come in contact with impaired drivers through a traffic stop.
+Officers can also come in contact with impaired drivers when attending to a traffic collision or conduct roadside checks randomly at various times during the year (e.g., Christmas and New Year).
+In coming into contact with a driver, police officers may do a number of things depending on the circumstances: demand a preliminary breath sample, conduct a standardized field sobriety test (SFST), or collect a sample of oral fluid using ADSE.
+If the officer has reasonable grounds to believe that the operator of the vehicle has committed an offence, the person can be required to provide a blood sample or submit to a DRE, or imposed an administrative penalty (e.g. fine or license suspension) under the relevant provincial/territorial legislation.

 Various data may be collected at each of these stages, but whether and how it is collected varies significantly both between jurisdictions and type of tool used.
-Data on police-reported reported incidents are collected systematically and reported annually through Statistics Canada’s Uniform Crime Reporting Survey.
-Similarly, data is systematically collected when a DRE or blood analyses are conducted.
+Data on police-reported incidents is collected systematically and reported annually through Statistics Canada's Uniform Crime Reporting (UCR) Survey.
+Similarly, data is systematically collected when a DRE or blood analysis are conducted.
 However, data is not systematically collected when a preliminary breath test or SFST is conducted or when ADSE is used.
 Data on CBSA enforcement actions at the border is maintained in Agency systems.

-In addition to being limited to incidents that come to their attention, police data on drug-impaired driving incidents under-represent their occurrence for a variety of reasons.
-In particular, whenever the presence of alcohol is established, officers will typically pursue the alcohol-related charge and will not further investigate for the presence of drugsFootnote 9.
-Other factors that may explain under-detection and under-reporting may be related to an insufficient number or availability of SFST or DRE trained officers, or the fact that information may be lost since it is mostly manually entered.
+In addition to being limited to incidents that come to their attention, police data on DID incidents may under-represent their occurrence for a variety of reasons.
+In particular, whenever the presence of alcohol is established, officers will typically pursue the alcohol-related charge and will not further investigate for the presence of drugs.Footnote 9 Other factors may explain under-detection and under-reporting such as the number or availability of detection capacity, or the fact that information may be lost since it is mostly manually entered.

-Available data tend to indicate that the proportion of drug-impaired driving incidents reported by police has significantly increased relative to alcohol-impaired driving incidents over time.
-This is likely due to a combination of factors including a significant increase in law enforcement awareness raising and training on how to detect and investigate DID, while at the same time a number of jurisdictions have been strengthening their administrative sanctions regime (e.g., BC’s immediate roadside prohibition policy) and using it more frequently than the criminal law route.
+UCR data indicates that the proportion of DID incidents reported by police has significantly increased relative to alcohol-impaired driving incidents over time.
+This is likely due to a combination of factors including a significant increase in law enforcement awareness raising and training on how to detect and investigate DID, while at the same time a number of jurisdictions have been strengthening their administrative sanctions regime (e.g., BC's immediate roadside prohibition policy) and using it more frequently than the criminal law route.